CHT2520/php-basics/getting-started-with-XAMPP.md

 # Getting started with XAMPP Portable

-In this module we will install a web server and database on a USB memory stick.
-You can then use this when at home and when you come into university.

 The following explains how to install XAMPP (Cross-platform(X), Apache(A),Mysql/MariaDB(M), PHP\(P\), Perl\(P\))

 Installing and getting up and running with XAMPP is easy but you need to make sure you download the correct version.
 You need to make sure you are using a PHP version that is 8.2 or greater. **MAKE SURE YOU DOWNLOAD THE ZIP AND NOT THE .EXE**.